reasonmii/leetcode/M_interviewQuery.md

 ## Video Game Respawn Model
 How would you build a model or algorithm to generate respawn locations for an online third person shooter game like Halo?
 When designing an algorithm to generate respawn locations in an online game, what aspects must be considered to ensure long-term player engagement?

+## Google Docs Autosave System
+Let’s say that you work with the Google Docs team. </br>
+Currently, Google Docs offers an autosave capability that seamlessly saves user modifications to documents directly to cloud storage in real-time. </br>
+However, the autosave function introduces performance bottlenecks within our data processing pipeline, mainly due to slow disk writes. </br>
+How could we enhance the autosave feature to boost data processing throughput and reduce save latency? </br>
+State any assumptions upfront.

+Assumptions
+- High-Frequency Saves: Users frequently modify documents, leading to frequent autosave requests.
+- Network Latency: The system is cloud-based, and network latency may contribute to overall save latency.
+- Disk I/O Bottlenecks: The primary bottleneck is disk I/O during the autosave process.
+- Consistency Requirements: The system requires strong consistency to ensure that user modifications are not lost.
+- Scalability: The solution needs to scale with the number of users and documents

+Solutions
+- **Batch** Writes: Collect multiple changes and save them together at intervals.
+  - Instead of saving every single modification in real-time, batch multiple changes and save them periodically.
+- Asynchronous I/O: Use background processes for saving to prevent blocking.
+  - Implement a write-ahead log to quickly record changes to disk before processing them further.
+- Incremental Saving: only write the changes since the last save instead of rewriting the entire document.
+- **Caching**: Use in-memory caching for quick writes before saving to disk.
+  - temporarily store modifications
+- Compression: Compress changes to reduce data size before saving.
+  - Apply compression techniques to reduce the amount of data being written to disk.
+  - particularly useful if the changes being saved are small but frequent.

 # Statistics